kubewarden/docs/docs/operator-manual/verification-config.md

 ## Format

 The config has 2 root keys:
-- `allOf`: All verification info listed here must be satisfied, for accepting a container image as signed.
+- `allOf`: All verification info listed here must be satisfied for accepting a container image as signed.
 - `anyOf`: At least `anyOf.minimumMatches` of all info listed here must be satisfied, for accepting a container image as signed.